Metric Optimization in Penner Coordinates: Angle constraint manifold and shear coordinates

-Fixing vertex angles imposes $|V|-1$ constraints on lengths, i.e., the dimension of the manifold of metrics with given vertex angles is $|E|-|V|+1$, for triangle meshes, this is equal to $2|V|-5+6g$.
-These constraints are nonlinear and nonconvex, so the manifold of metrics for any prescribed set of angles is not a "nice" subset of $\bR^{|E|}$, which makes optimization of metrics constrained to this manifold $\cM_\Theta$ difficult.
+Fixing vertex angles imposes $|V|-1$ constraints on lengths, with one degree of freedom at an arbitrary vertex $v_0$ being redundant due to Gauss-Bonnet formula, and the dimension of the manifold of metrics with given vertex angles is $|E|-|V|+1$.
+These constraints are nonlinear and nonconvex, so the manifold of metrics for any prescribed set of angles is not defined directly as a "nice" (e.g., convex) subset of $\bR^{|E|}$.
+However, we show that there is a \emph{linear} coordinate change on the logarithmic Penner coordinates that defines a \emph{global} parametrization of the constraint manifold with $|E|-|V| + 1$ parameters (shear coordinates).

-\paragraph{Discrete conformal metrics.} If the problem of finding a metric closest (according to some measure) to a given one, is restricted further, specifically, to conformal deformations of an initial metric, the problem has a unique solution.
-Specifically:
+\paragraph{Discrete conformal metrics.} An essential component of our construction is the computation of a discrete conformal metric with prescribed angles.

-\begin{definition} Two cone metrics $(M,\ell)$ and $(M',\ell')$ with the same vertices are discretely conformally equivalent if there is a sequence of metrics $(M,\ell) = (M^0,\ell^0), \ldots (M^n,\ell^n)=(M',\ell')$ such that \begin{itemize} \item $M^m$ is Delaunay w.r.t., $(M^m,\ell^m)$; \item $M^{m+1}=M^m$ and $\ell_{m+1}$ is obtained by scaling lengths $\ell^m$ as
+\begin{definition} Two cone metrics $(M,\ell)$ and $(M',\ell')$ with the same vertices are discretely conformally equivalent if there is a sequence of metrics $(M,\ell) = (M^0,\ell^0), \ldots (M^n,\ell^n)=(M',\ell')$ such that \begin{itemize} \item $M^m$ is Delaunay w.r.t., $(M^m,\ell^m)$; \item $M^{m+1}=M^m$ and $\ell^{m+1}$ is obtained by scaling lengths $\ell^m$ as

-where $u^m_i$ are log scale factors assigned to vertices. \item or $M^m$ and $M^{m+1}$ are two distinct Delaunay triangulations of with the same cone metric. \end{itemize} \end{definition} Conformal deformations are parameterized by logarithmic scale factors $u$, i.e., have exactly one degree of freedom per vertex. instead of approximately three times as many for the full space of metric.
-As a consequence, the constraints on angles at vertices fully determine the solution (up to a global scale factor).
+where $u^m_i$ are log scale factors assigned to vertices. \item or $M^m$ and $M^{m+1}$ are two distinct Delaunay triangulations with the same cone metric. \end{itemize} \end{definition} Conformal changes of metric are parameterized by logarithmic scale factors $u$, i.e., have exactly one degree of freedom per vertex.
+As a consequence, the constraints on angles at vertices, as there are $|V|-1$ of these fully determine the solution (up to a global scale factor).